Roulette Strategies & Systems

 If you win three bets on the trot, immediately go back down to your original £5 stake.

-The Paroli System is based on likelihood – and the fact that lucky runs tend to be shorter rather than longer.
+The Paroli System is based on likelihood.
 This system bails you out of a winning run before you lose your earnings.

 You can experience the likelihood of different outcomes with the Paroli strategy in the Interactive RouletteGeeks Strategy Simulator.